redbadger/crux/docs/src/guide/migrate-crux-http.md

 streaming / `AsyncRead` interface of `http_types::Body` is not carried over.

-**If you need to stream a large or chunked HTTP response**, the correct Crux pattern is a dedicated streaming capability — not `AsyncRead` on `ResponseAsync`.
+**If you need to stream a large or chunked HTTP response**, the correct Crux pattern is a dedicated streaming capability — not `AsyncRead` on `RawResponse`.
 `AsyncRead` was a leaky abstraction that pushed network I/O mechanics into the core; the streaming capability pattern keeps the boundary clean.